 If you completed college course(s) while in high school and wish to have the credits evaluated for potential St. Olaf credit, you must have an official transcript sent directly from the college or university that offered the course (not your high school) to St. Olaf College Office of Admissions.

-- Scanning original score report and email document to Nanette Schroeder at firstname.lastname@example.org or
+- Scanning original score report and email document to Nanette Schroeder or

-Note: if you have designated St. Olaf to receive your Ap or IB scores, we have them.
-No need to send a duplicate copy of the score report.
+Note: If you have designated St. Olaf to receive your Ap or IB scores, we already have them.

 Pre-St. Olaf credits (AP/IB/PSEO/CIS) will be entered on your St. Olaf degree audit by early August.
-For more information on pre-St. Olaf credits, go to http://www.stolaf.edu/offices/registrar/transferetc.html
+Read more information on pre-St. Olaf credits here.

 - Login with St. Olaf username and password

-- Click on Courses and Grades in left-side column
+- Click on Courses and Grades in left-hand column

-- Using right-side pull down menu, select degree audit and click green GO button.
+- Using right-hand pull down menu, select degree audit and click green GO button.

-If you have accepted a Student Employment award in your Financial Aid package, bring your required Acceptable Forms of Identification for I-9 Verification Form On: August 31st Click here for the list of acceptable documents.
+If you have accepted a student employment award in your financial aid package, bring your required acceptable forms of identification for I-9 Verification Form on September 3.